The Pulse of K-Entertainment

 What is the Jeonju International Film Festival?

-Jeonju International Film Festival, usually shortened to JIFF, is a South Korean film festival focused on independent, arthouse, and formally adventurous cinema.
-It launched in 2000 and has grown into one of Asia's most closely watched discovery platforms for new filmmakers and global festival titles.
+Jeonju International Film Festival, usually shortened to JIFF, is a South Korean film festival centered on independent, arthouse, and formally adventurous cinema.
+It launched in 2000 and has become one of Asia's most closely watched discovery platforms for new directors, festival breakouts, and alternative Korean film culture.

-Where does the Jeonju International Film Festival take place?
+Where does Jeonju International Film Festival take place?